 ************** NEXT CHANGE

-13.2.4.5 Message modifications in IPX
+13.2.4.5 Message modifications by Roaming intermediary

 13.2.4.5.1 modifiedDataToIntegrityProtect

-Figure 13.2.4.5.1-1 Example of JSON representation of IPX provider modifications
+Figure 13.2.4.5.1-1 Example of JSON representation for RI with IPX1 provider modifications

-This is a temporary JSON object generated by an IPX provider as it modifies the original message.
+This is a temporary JSON object generated by a RI provider as it modifies the original message.
 It shall contain the following:

-a) Operations – This is a JSON patch document that captures IPX modifications based on RFC 6902 [64].
+a) Operations – This is a JSON patch document that captures RI modifications based on RFC 6902 [64].
 If no patch is required, the operations element shall be set to null.

-b) Identity – This is the identity of the IPX performing the modification.
+b) Identity – This is the identity of the RI performing the modification.

 c) Tag – A JSON string element to capture the “tag” value (JWE Authentication tag) in the JWE object generated by the sending SEPP.
 This is required for replay protection.

-NOTE: Since there is no central registry that can ensure unique IPX Identities, it is expected that an IPX will include its Fully Quantified Domain Name (FQDN) in the JSON modification object.
+NOTE: Since there is no central registry that can ensure unique RI Identities, it is expected that an RI will include its Fully Quantified Domain Name (FQDN) in the JSON modification object.

-13.2.4.5.2 Modifications by IPX
+13.2.4.5.2 Modifications by RIs

-NOTE 1: It is assumed that operators act as a certification authority for IPX providers they have a direct business relationship with.
-In order to authorize N32-f message modifications, operators sign a digital certificate for each of these IPX providers and provide it to both the IPX provider itself as well as their roaming partners to enable them to validate any modifications by this IPX provider.
+NOTE 1: It is assumed that operators act as a certification authority for RI providers they have a direct business relationship with.
+In order to authorize N32-f message modifications, operators sign a digital certificate for each of these RI providers and provide it to both the RI provider itself as well as their roaming partners to enable them to validate any modifications by this RI provider.

-Only cIPX and pIPX shall be able to modify messages between cSEPP and pSEPP.
-In cases of messages from cSEPP to pSEPP, the cIPX is the first roaming intermediary, while the pIPX is the second Roaming Intermediary.
-In cases of messages from pSEPP to cSEPP the pIPX is the first roaming intermediary, while the cIPX is the second roaming Intermediary.
+Only the maximum two RIs, e.g., cIPX and pIPX, shall be able to modify messages between cSEPP and pSEPP.
+In cases of messages from cSEPP to pSEPP, the cIPX is the first Roaming Intermediary, while the pIPX is the second Roaming Intermediary.
+In cases of messages from pSEPP to cSEPP the pIPX is the first RI, while the cIPX is the second RI.

-The first roaming intermediary shall parse the encapsulated request (i.e. the clearTextEncapsulationMsg in the dataToIntegrityProtect block) and determine which changes are required.
-The first roaming intermediary creates an Operations JSON patch document to describe the differences between received and desired message, using the syntax and semantic from RFC 6902 [64], such that, when applying the JSON patch to the encapsulated request the result will be the desired request.
+The first RI shall parse the encapsulated request (i.e. the clearTextEncapsulationMsg in the dataToIntegrityProtect block) and determine which changes are required.
+The first RI creates an Operations JSON patch document to describe the differences between received and desired message, using the syntax and semantic from RFC 6902 [64], such that, when applying the JSON patch to the encapsulated request the result will be the desired request.
 If no patch is required, the operations element is null.

 NOTE 2: It is necessary to create a JWS object even if no patch is required to prevent deletion of modifications.

-The first roaming intermediary shall create a modifiedDataToIntegrityProtect JSON object as described in clause 13.2.4.5.1.
-The JSON object shall include the roaming intermediary’s identity and the JWE authentication tag, which associates this update by the roaming intermediary with the JWE object created by the sending SEPP.
+The first RI shall create a modifiedDataToIntegrityProtect JSON object as described in clause 13.2.4.5.1.
+The JSON object shall include the RI's identity and the JWE authentication tag, which associates this update by the RI with the JWE object created by the sending SEPP.

-The first roaming intermediary shall use the modifiedDataToIntegrityProtect JSON object as input to JWS to create a JWS object.
-The first roaming intermediary shall append the generated JWS object to the payload in the HTTP message and then send the messageto the next hop.
+The first RI shall use the modifiedDataToIntegrityProtect JSON object as input to JWS to create a JWS object.
+The first RI shall append the generated JWS object to the payload in the HTTP message and then send the messageto the next hop.

-The second roaming intermediary shall parse the encapsulated request, apply the modifications described in the JSON patch appended by the first roaming intermediary and determine further modifications required for obtaining the desired request.
-The second roaming intermediary shall record these modifications in an additional JSON patch against the JSON object resulting from application of the first roaming intermediary's JSON patch.
+The second RI shall parse the encapsulated request, apply the modifications described in the JSON patch appended by the first RI and determine further modifications required for obtaining the desired request.
+The second RI shall record these modifications in an additional JSON patch against the JSON object resulting from application of the first RI's JSON patch.
 If no patch is required, the operations element for the second JSON patch is null.